 The COVID-19 pandemic has raised global challenges in numerous fields of our societies and turned the spotlight on handling and control of biological hazards.
 With our third and final key session “COVID-19 and radiation preparedness – impact on operational readiness / lessons learned / transferability” we would like to thematize COVID-19-associated sudden and unprecedented challenges which might relate to future radiological scenarios.
 We should ask ourselves: What can we transfer into our approach of radiological hazards?

 In the proven concept of this conference, further subjects comprise the presentation of new insights in radiation epidemiology, medicine, biology, physics and radiation protection.
 This event offers the particular opportunity to bring together a broad spectrum of German and international experts, civilian and military, as a forum for professional and multidisciplinary exchange of experience and expertise in this particular domain.
 Special attendance is attached to the fact that these aspects will be presented in a comprehensive form for a broader audience thus facilitating the idea of continuous education.

-We invite you to attend this scientific, but also practice-oriented event, which offers plenty of opportunities for extensive discussions, to establish new contacts and to strengthen existing relationships after the oral presentations, during the poster sessions, while visiting the exhibition or at the social events.
+We invite you to attend this scientific, but also practice-oriented event, which offers plenty of opportunities for extensive discussions, to establish new contacts and to strengthen existing relationships after the oral presentations and during the poster sessions.

-We are certain that you will enjoy being in Munich, the capitol city of the Free State of Bavaria, for this exciting conference.
-We look forward to personally welcome you as a participant to this further key event dealing with radiation topics affecting all of us.
+We look forward to welcome you as a participant to this further key event dealing with radiation topics affecting all of us.